makersacademy/airport_challenge/README.md

 I have tried to encapsulate my code as much as possible throughout and the end user should only ever be interacting with an instance of the Airport class.

+eg to land a plane, the end user would call land on the airport they are at, passing the plane they want to land as an argument `airport.land(plane)` and vice-versa for taking-off `airport.take_off(plane)`.
+They should never directly interact with either a plane or a weather instance.

 ##Contributors:

 * Michael Lennox, [github](https://github.com/michaellennox) michael@michaellennox.me